raghavtalwar/Red-Team-Operations/88 - Admin/88 - Admin.md

 To Do
 1. Headings Colour
 2. Syntax for Code
-3. Linking shortcuts | syc
+3. Linking shortcuts | Syntax
+4.